Witch trials in the Netherlands

 The witch trials in the Netherlands were among the smallest in Europe.
-The Netherlands are known for having discontinued their witchcraft executions earlier than any other country in Europe.
+The Netherlands are known for having discontinued their witchcraft executions earlier than any other European country.
 The provinces began to phase out capital punishment for witchcraft beginning in 1593.
 The last trial in the Northern Netherlands took place in 1610.

-164 to about 200 people were killed in Dutch witch trials, rising to potentially 300 victims if one includes casualties from regions that were under Spanish jurisdiction but eventually became part of the Netherlands.
+164 to about 200 people were killed in Dutch witch trials, rising to potentially 300 victims including casualties from regions that were under Spanish jurisdiction but eventually became part of the Netherlands.
 The victims were overwhelmingly women.

 Belief in witches persisted in some areas into the nineteenth century and in 1823 one woman underwent the water ordeal on her own request with the support of the authorities to prove her innocence to her superstitious neighbours.

 History

 Northern Netherlands prior to independence

 Despite significant losses of archival material, it seems that the Northern Netherlands saw most of their trials for sorcery and witchcraft between 1550 and 1575, when prosecutions in the Southern Netherlands were only just beginning.
 The province of Groningen's first trials were in 1457, leading to the executions of twenty women and a man.
 In the 1550s the area between Rhine and Meuse was hit hard, while in the 1560s, and particularly in 1564, prosecutions peaked in the County of Holland.

 Early in the sixteenth centuries when witch trials were still in the initial stages in the Low Countries, authorities often sought advice and "expertise" from abroad, such a Cologne and Cleves.
 An executioner from Cleves, master Symon, was contracted for several trials for his skill in breaking victims and extracting a confession from them.